 Each solution has high compressive strength properties for underground use, and some feature fast setting times to control water flows that can be as fast as 250 litres per minute.
 These proven high-performance water control treatments can be critical in emergency situations where fast flowing water needs to be addressed quickly, delivering both safety and longer-term asset preservation.
 For example, a specially formulated acrylic based hydro-structural resin with a fast and adjustable setting time was recently applied to a large tunnel to arrest water flow.

 Major infrastructure projects, including tunnelling, commonly face obstacles throughout their long project timeframe.
 However, while there are always solutions to aid projects as unforeseen problems arise, most ground issues can be prepared for in advance using geotechnical data acquired during the planning phase.
 Having ground engineering experts on board before projects commence can help to design a better, site-specific approach to benefit the speed and overall budget of the project, and the structural integrity of the completed works.

 Our next blog takes a closer look at broader waterproofing issues and how they can be invaluable for projects, such as basements and water tanks, that require structural linings and membrane coatings.

 For more information and advice about our range of specialised resin coatings and asset remediation solutions, contact Mainmark on 1800 623 312 in Australia or visit our website.

-Matt McLean is the operations manager for specialised resins and coatings at Mainmark.
-He is a concrete remediation, coatings, resins and waterstop injection specialist with long history of working with ground stabilisation and grouting technologies.
+Matt McLean is the Operations Manager for specialised resins and coatings at Mainmark.
+He is a concrete remediation, coatings, resins and waterstop injection specialist with a long history of working with ground stabilisation and grouting technologies.